Reza Shah: World War II and forced abdication

 The Shah ordered pro-British Prime Minister Ali Mansur, whom he blamed for demoralising the military, to resign, replacing him with former prime minister Mohammad Ali Foroughi.
 Within days, Reza Shah ordered the military to cease resistance and entered into negotiations with the British and Soviets.
 Foroughi was disobliged towards Reza Shah, having been previously forced into retirement years earlier for political reasons with his daughter's father in-law being executed by firing squad.
 When he entered into negotiations with the British, instead of negotiating a favorable settlement, Foroughi implied that both he and the Iranian people wanted to be "liberated" from the Shah's rule.
 The British and Foroughi agreed that for the Allies to withdraw, Iran would have to expel the German minister and his staff should leave Tehran; the German, Italian, Hungarian and Romanian legations would be closed; and all remaining German nationals (including all families) would be handed over to the British and Soviet authorities.
-The last order would mean almost certain imprisonment or, in the case of those handed to the Soviets, possible death.
+The last order would mean almost certain imprisonment.
 Reza Shah stalled on the last demand, choosing instead to secretly evacuate German nationals from the country.
 By 18 September, most of the German nationals had escaped via the Turkish border.

 In response to the Shah's defiance, the Red Army on 16 September moved to occupy Tehran.
 Fearing execution by the Communists, many people (especially the wealthy) fled the city.
 Reza Shah, in a letter handwritten by Foroughi, announced his abdication, as the Soviets entered the city on 17 September.
 The British wanted to restore the Qajar dynasty to power, but the heir to Ahmad Shah Qajar since that last Qajar Shah's death in 1930, Hamid Hassan Mirza, was a British subject who spoke no Persian.
 Instead (with the help of Foroughi), Crown Prince Mohammad Reza Pahlavi took the oath to become the Shah of Iran.

 The British left the Shah a face-saving way out: "Would His Highness kindly abdicate in favor of his son, the heir to the throne?
 We have a high opinion of him and will ensure his position.
 But His Highness should not think there is any other solution."
 The Anglo-Soviet invasion was instigated in response to Reza for having denied the request to remove the German residents, who could threaten the Abadan refinery.
 Reza Shah further refused the Allies' requests to expel German nationals residing in Iran and denied the use of the railway to the Allies.
 According to the British embassy reports from Tehran in 1940, the total number of German citizens in Iran from technicians to spies was no more than one thousand.
 Because of its strategic importance to the Allies, Iran was subsequently called "The Bridge of Victory" by Winston Churchill.
 Reza Shah was forced by the invading British to abdicate in favor of his son Mohammad Reza Pahlavi who replaced his father as Shah on the throne on 16 September 1941.